kiboschool/course-pm-and-design/src/lessons/guest-speakers.md

 ## Guest speakers
 ### Feyi Olabiyi
 <a href="https://www.linkedin.com/in/feyi-olabiyi/" target="_blank">Feyi </a> is Senior Product Manager at Shopify in Canada.
-She earned a B.Eng in Information and Communication Technology from Covenant University in Ogun State Nigeria,
+She earned a B.Eng in Information and Communication Technology from Covenant University in Ogun state Nigeria.

 ### Great Ndidi
 <a href="https://www.linkedin.com/in/greatndidi/" target="_blank">Great</a> is a Staff Product Designer at Wise in London.
-He earned a BSc in Computer Science from University of Port Harcourt in Rivers state Nigeria
+He earned a BSc in Computer Science from University of Port Harcourt in Rivers state Nigeria.

 ## Assignment